swt30/thesis/chapters/05-migration/05-migration.md

   The only exception is in the case of a cold planet past $3\,$au, which has a liquid layer around an ice VII shell.
 ](migration-1Mearth){#fig:migration-1Mearth}

-The key results from these figures are as follows.
+\noindent The key results from these figures are as follows.

 1. Small ($\lesssim 2\,$M$_\oplus$) watery planets can have extended low-density atmospheres.